 - 5. If a format string contains other tokens that denote variable length values, then an token may only appear as the last character of the format string. - 6.
 The DAY token may not be immediately followed by another token whose value may be numeric, regardless of whether the following token repsents a variable length value.
-Thus, DAY may not be followed by , I, YY, YYYY, CYY, MM, HH, MI, SS, X, XX, or XXX; DAY may not be followed by a decimal digit separator, and DAY may not be followed by a quote followed by a decimal digit. - When a pair of format strings are used for transforming date values, e.g. for #DATECNV or processing of updates to SIRFIELD RELATEd fields, additional rules apply to the pattern matching tokens: - If one of the format strings includes one or more "I" tokens, then the other format string must contain the same number of "I" tokens.
+Thus, DAY may not be followed by , I, YY, YYYY, CYY, MM, HH, MI, SS, X, XX, or XXX; DAY may not be followed by a decimal digit separator, and DAY may not be followed by a quote followed by a decimal digit. - 7.
+When a pair of format strings are used for transforming date values, e.g. for #DATECNV or processing of updates to SIRFIELD RELATEd fields, additional rules apply to the pattern matching tokens: - If one of the format strings includes one or more "I" tokens, then the other format string must contain the same number of "I" tokens.
 Note that the placement of "I" tokens within the format strings is not restricted.
-The "I" tokens are processed left to right, with each character from the input string that corresponds to the nth "I" token in the input format being copied unchanged to the character position in the output string that corresponds to the nth "I" token in the input string that corresponds to the nth "I" token in the input string that corresponds to the nth "I" token in the output string that corresponds to the nth "I" token in the output string that corresponds to the nth "I" token in the output string that corresponds to the nth "I" token in the output string that corresponds to the nth "I" token in the output string that corresponds to the nth "I" token in the output format. - If one of the format strings contains an "" token, then the other format string must also contain an "" token.
-All of the characters from the input string that correspond to the "" token in the input format, if any, are copied unaltered to the output string, begining in the position that corresponds to the "" token in the output string.
+The "I" tokens are processed left to right, with each character from the input string that corresponds to the nth "I" token in the input format being copied unchanged to the character position in the output string that corresponds to the nth "I" token in the output format. - If one of the format strings contains an "" token, then the other format string must also contain an "" token.
+All of the characters from the input string that correspond to the "" token in the input format, if any, are copied unaltered to the output string, begining in the position that corresponds to the "" token in the output format.